ruby/www.ruby-lang.org/en/documentation/index.md

 [APIdock][18]
 : Ruby, Rails and RSpec documentation with users’ notes.

-[Annotated Ruby, Rails and Gem Documentation][40]
-: Documentation for every version of Ruby, and every version of every RubyGem.
+[Omniref: Annotated Ruby, Rails, and Gem Documentation][40] : Documentation for every version of Ruby, and every version of every RubyGem.
 A comprehensive reference manual for Ruby, with code search, source annotations, and Q&A features.